 Why MLOps Is Necessary

 A common misconception in AI projects is that success ends with training a high-accuracy model.
 In reality, that's only about 20% of the work.
+The real challenges begin after the model is deployed.

 Common Pain Points Without MLOps